-As such, it generates a large amount of emotions, worries and expectations, since it will affect both your present life and your future career.
+As such, it generates a large number of emotions, worries, and expectations, since it will affect both your present life and your future career.
 This is why it’s important to find a job that suits your education and personality.

 Along that path, one of the crucial things is to learn how to negotiate a fair salary for your first job.
 The following steps will teach you what features to take care of and how to approach the negotiation process.

 Before you even get your first invitation for a job interview, do some research on the salaries in your field.
 A few search queries on Google will help you figure out how much your colleagues are paid for their work.

 However, you shouldn’t stop here, because you need to obtain as much information as possible.
 It will enable you to make a more detailed plan for the salary negotiations at your interviews.